PRECIOUS-Gold gains on global growth woes; palladium sets record on supply concerns

 Sept 23 (Reuters) - Gold rose to a more than one-week high on Monday as weaker-than-expected economic data from Europe heightened fears of a slowdown in global growth, while palladium continued its record run driven by short supply of the auto-catalyst metal.

-Gold is likely to trade higher in the near term with more monetary easing by the world’s central banks and trade issues between the United States and China still on the table, he added.
+Gold is likely to trade higher near term with more monetary easing by the world’s central banks and trade issues between the United States and China still on the table, he added.

 German private sector activity shrank for the first time in 6-1/2 years in September, while euro zone business growth stalled this month, a survey showed.